solana-labs/solana/book/src/gossip.md

-# The Network Control Plane
+# The Gossip Service

-The Network Control Plane (NCP) acts as a gateway to nodes in the control plane.
-Fullnodes use the NCP to ensure information is available to all other nodes in a cluster.
-The NCP broadcasts information using a gossip protocol.
+The Gossip Service acts as a gateway to nodes in the control plane.
+Fullnodes use the service to ensure information is available to all other nodes in a cluster.
+The service broadcasts information using a gossip protocol.

 ## Gossip Overview